gmdelc66/primalitytest/README.md

     # 0

     With get_last_modulus_powers_of_two(1008) you will get the answer 16 immediately.
 This works for all numbers walking down a modulus powwers of two tree without having to walk down the tree.
+I would urge mathemeticians to look for other shortcuts like this so I can speed up my other modulus reductions.
+I'm searching for them as well

     In [2601]: get_last_modulus_powers_of_two(1008)
     Out[2601]: 16